brightigiemokha/Game-app.html/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+The live link can be found here - https://8000-brightigiem-quizapphtml-03gn55w0tkw.ws-eu95.gitpod.io/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
+special Thanks to Web Dev Simplified for his video that gave me the background to this project.[https://www.youtube.com/watch?v=riDzcEQbX6k]

 ### Content